Compact Quantum Homogeneous K\"ahler Spaces: Preliminaries on Hermitian Structures

-When $B$ is a $*$-algebra, we can also generalise the classical notion of an Hermitian metric for a vector bundle, as we now recall.
-For a left $B$-module $\F$, denote by $^\vee\!\F$ the dual module $^\vee\!\F := \mathrm{Hom}(\F, B)$, which is a right $B$-module with respect to the right multiplication
+When $B$ is a $*$-algebra, we can also generalise the classical notion of an Hermitian metric for a complex vector bundle.
+For a $B$-bimodule $\F$, denote by $\F^{\vee}$ the space $\mathrm{Hom}_{B}(\F, B)$ of right $B$-module maps, which is a $B$-bimodule with respect to the left and right multiplications